raydac/j-j-jvm/README.md

   }
 }
 ```
-And we want to execute the main method within JJJVM.
-To Load the class body we use Javassist.
-But lets not just print the message but will catch it and make some processing.
+Let use Javassist to load the class but make some changes in its execution with J-J-JVM library.
 ```Java
 JJJVMProvider provider = new JSEProviderImpl(){
   @Override